National Collegiate Athletic Association: Late 1990s

 In 2014, the NCAA set a record high of $989 million in net revenue.
 Just shy of $1 billion, it is among the highest of all large sports organizations.

 During the NCAA's 2022 annual convention, the membership ratified a new version of the organization's constitution.
 The new constitution dramatically simplifies a rulebook that many college sports leaders saw as increasingly bloated.

-It also reduces the size of the NCAA Board of Governors from 20 to 9, and guarantees that current and former athletes have voting representation on both the NCAA board and the governing bodies of each NCAA division.
+It also reduced the size of the NCAA Board of Governors from 20 to 9, and guaranteed that current and former athletes have voting representation on both the NCAA board and the governing bodies of each NCAA division.
 The new constitution was the first step in a reorganization process in which each division will have the right to set its own rules, with no approval needed from the rest of the NCAA membership.